gowtham-kingxo/Distributor-Problem/README.md

 - Check commands should be given only after `###CHECK PERMISSIONS`

-`NOTE`: If you accidentally collapse the input.txt file, sampleInput.pdf file can save you by getting you back to the track.
+`NOTE`: If you accidentally collapse the input.txt file, sampleInput.pdf file will save you by getting you back to the track.

 `NOTE TO THE PROBLEM SETTER`: